AndresCBF/IronHack/Projetos/Shark Attack/README.md

 This project have as objective:
 1. Clean up  data to make it usful
 2. Find usefull information whitin the clean data
-3. Answer the question: The deadly rate of shark attacks is increasing?
+3. Answer the question: The fatal Shark attacks are incresing or decresing during the time?

 ## Clean up
 The data set have several issues, the bigger issue was 65 % of the Rows are fill with NANs or missing information, reviewing the information clean the obsolete data, emapty columns and rows with more that have  20% of the information as NANs.